 A 2006 study found that rats given coconut water had a decreased chance of having a heart attack.
 It helped decrease their total cholesterol triglyceride levels, and LDL cholesterol, specifically the cholesterol found in the heart.

 Additionally, the health benefits of coconut water helped the rats recover faster if they did have a heart attack.
-Researchers believe that the benefit may be related to the potassium, calcium and magnesium content in the water, all electrolytes that play a role in helping maintain heart health.
-(8, 9)
+Researchers posit that the benefit may be related to the potassium, calcium and magnesium content in the water, all electrolytes that play a role in helping maintain heart health.

-Our bodies have an amazing natural ability to cleanse and detox on their own, if provided the correct nutrients and hydration.
+Coconut water may help in our quest to detox the body.
+Our bodies have an amazing natural ability to cleanse on their own, if provided the correct nutrients and hydration.
 Inadequate hydration leads to the build-up of toxins in our bodies because the liver and kidneys, the detoxifying organs, are unable to function properly without adequate water.

 Dehydration resulting from water or electrolyte loss leads to fatigue, irritability, confusion and extreme thirst.
 These symptoms result from the inability for the kidney to adequately flush toxins out of the system.
 Adequate fluid intake, ideally 8–10 cups per day, can help prevent dehydration and maintain the body’s natural detoxification ability.
 Although water is great, during very hot weather or strenuous exercise, more than just plain water may be necessary.

-Coconut water contains a similar electrolyte profile to human blood, making it an ideal beverage to replace fluids and help remove toxins from the body.
+Coconut water is a great detox drink and contains a similar electrolyte profile to human blood, making it an ideal beverage to replace fluids and help remove toxins from the body.
 The electrolyte potassium, specifically, can help counteract some of the negative effects of a high-sodium processed diet.

 5. Reduce Stress and Muscle Tension